CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### How do I apply to use Blue Crystal?
 See [the Accessing Equipment/Software page](/money) and scroll down to the Blue Crystal section.

+# TB1
+### Is it up to us to download and prepare any code frameworks required for our dissertation before TB2, or will our supervisors provide additional help in some way?
+There is no requirement to do any work in TB1 - the projects are designed to be completed in TB2.
+We do not want you to be distracted from your TB1 units.
+You can ask your supervisor for reading suggestions or codebase to look at in TB1, but you're not obligated to do so.

+### I have an idea for a project that would require a lot of design.
+Should design be done in TB1, allowing me to spend the 12 weeks in TB2 implementing?
+Or should all the work be done in TB2?
+If you feel like you have time in TB1 you can, but we don't expect you to - again, we expect all the project work to be able to be compelted in TB2.
+Remember you will not have supervision meetings in TB1, so if you do have time and start work, you won't be talking to your supervisor about it.

 # Dissertation